Finely tuned models sacrifice explanatory depth: Quantitative aspects of our schema

-We remain open as to the precise manner in which such maps might be realized, but in accordance with the two types of models that we will primarily focus on in this paper (as mentioned in Sec.~\ref{SEC:Introduction}), such a map might represent the output of a dynamical system, in which case the parameters would then naturally correspond to initial conditions for any dynamical variables, as well as constants that are left unspecified by the model that underlies the dynamical system.
+We remain open as to the precise manner in which such maps might be realized, but in accordance with the two types of models that we will primarily focus on in this paper (as mentioned in both of the previous sections), such a map might represent the output of a dynamical system, in which case the parameters would then naturally correspond to initial conditions for any dynamical variables, as well as constants that are left unspecified by the model that underlies the dynamical system.
 Alternatively, such a map could arise for a model that implements a non-dynamical and phenomenological relationship between parameters and observables.
-We will explore models of both types in Sec.~\ref{SEC:Applications}.
-(In Appendix~\ref{SEC:AppendixA} we present a more general framework, in which the observables are related to the parameters in a manner that is explicitly probabilistic.) \end{itemize} An explanation on our account will then be an argument in which the parameters take certain values, say, $\bm{p}^{\prime}$, such that the mapping in Eq.~(\ref{EQN:ObsMapping}) yields some specific set of values for the observables, say, $\vec{O}_{M}$.
+We will explore models of both types in Sec.~\ref{SEC:Applications}. \end{itemize} An explanation, on our account, will then be an argument in which the parameters take certain values, say, $\bm{p}^{\prime}$, such that the mapping in Eq.~(\ref{EQN:ObsMapping}) yields some specific set of values for the observables, say, $\vec{O}_{M}$.
 We can represent this argument in the following summarized form (with ``$E$'' for ``Explanation''):

-[Note that there are similarities between this account of an explanation and that developed by~\citet{woodward+hitchcock_03}---we will elaborate on this connection in Sec.~\ref{SEC:Discussion}.]
+(There are, indeed, similarities between this account of an explanation and that developed in~\cite{woodward+hitchcock_03}---we will further elaborate on this connection in Sec.~\ref{SEC:HWcf}.)

+As argued by Azhar and Loeb~\cite{azhar+loeb_18}, we justify the use of a finite parameter space by noting that the types of physical models for which our schema applies typically have finite regimes of applicability.\footnote{As we will discuss in Sec.~\ref{SEC:PertinentSettings}, our schema is applicable to physical settings described more generally by effective field theories (and, in particular, dynamical systems derived from such theories).
+These theories come with an energy cutoff that delimits the regime of applicability of the theory.} In such cases, these regimes of applicability limit the ranges of parameters.
+If there are no such available constraints, then we must advert to our expectations about what would comprise a reasonable range---of course, there is a degree of subjectivity in this assessment, but one that, we contend, can still play a useful role.